jasperdunn/react-form-hooks/README.md

 ---

-This hook is created using [create-react-hook](https://github.com/hermanya/create-react-hook).
+This package is created using [create-react-hook](https://github.com/hermanya/create-react-hook).